Sustainable Packaging Materials Help Amazon Centers in India

 David Suzuki is a renowned professor at the University of British Columbia where he teaches Zoology.
 “We humans have become dependent on plastic for a range of uses, from packaging to products.
 Reducing our use of plastic bags is an easy place to start getting our addiction under control.”
 Amazon is certainly doing its part in the India market.

 Here at HC, we offer a wide range of customizable, sustainable packaging materials for use at organizations across North America.
-Corner guards, roll cradles, edge guards and U-channels are just a few of the economical and biodegradable solutions we offer – all created using our molded pulp slurries comprised of recycled newspapers and newsprint.
+Corner pads, roll cradles, edge protectors and U-channels are just a few of the economical and biodegradable solutions we offer – all created using our molded pulp slurries comprised of recycled newspapers and newsprint.

 Canada bans single-use plastics